xuantrangk54/JourneyLearnEnglish/MegaStarEnglish/L3-s/3-Sentences.md

 1. What did they say?  <span style="color:blue">*[wʌt did θei sei]*</span>
-2. We are safe now
+2. We are safe now  [we a:r seif noʊ]
 3. I see her (I saw her)
 4. He is sick
 5. I have six books